JulieMontoya/AdveBuilder/bobajob_st/README.md

 Tiddles turns out not to be an ordinary domestic cat, but a large tiger!
 The tiger is fairly benign, until he has had his breakfast .....

 At the end of the game, a final task is revealed:  Defeat the crazed chainsaw-wielding serial killer who has been terrorising the villagers!
 The killer begins from a grassy knoll near the self-service book deposit machine outside the library and chases the player down mercilessly.
 The player must hide in the one place a chainsaw cannot cut, and hope the killer does not know .....

+# bobajob_st.s3t

+This is a text dump file which contains the SQL commands needed to create the SQLite3 database.

+# instructions.bas

+This is the BASIC program with the instructions for the game.

+# bobajob_street.bas

+This is the BASIC program with the actual game logic.

+# npc_map_data.6502

+This is a BeebAsm source file to create the non-player character map data.

+# bobajob_street.6502

+This is a BeebAsm source file to create a bootable disc image with a !BOOT file, the instructions, the BASIC program for the game, the non-player character map data, the game data and the engine code.

+# abengine6.6502

+This is the BeebAsm source for the game engine.

+# stock_messages.6502

+This is a BeebAsm source file with constants for stock messages.
+It can be generated from the sqlite database and really needs to be given its own Makefile target.

+# Makefile

+This is a standard Makefile to build the SSD image.